A Brief Profile of Isle of Wight Studio

 holiday as an added incentive.
 Who could resist !
 So in 1968 after many beaurocratic disruptions to establishing

-Industries or Mdina Glass as it became, was born.
-Now, with a ready made
+Glass Industries or Mdina Glass as it became, was born.
+Now, with

-eager buying public in the form of tourists the studio was an instant success.
-Michael quickly fulfilled his obligations to
+a ready made eager buying public in the form of tourists the studio was an instant success.
+Michael quickly fulfilled his

-with Michael's guiding statement that 'you may like what you do today but - our best work will be done tomorrow'!
+took on eagerly with Michael's guiding statement that 'you may like what you do today but - our best work will be

+done tomorrow'!
 However, his security was short lived.
-The Nationalist government
+The Nationalist

-headed by Dom Mintoff was keen to expel any semblance of British influence and due to the instant success of Mdina Glass they
+government headed by Dom Mintoff was keen to expel any semblance of British influence and due to the instant success of Mdina

 the success of his venture however his influence lived on in his designs and glassmaking skills and still exists today.
 Mdina